Tropical Storm Eta forms, ties record for most named storms

 Tropical Storm Eta formed in the Caribbean late Saturday, tying the record for most named storms in a single Atlantic hurricane season.

-The system reached maximum sustained winds of 40 mph (65 kph) late Saturday, the National Hurricane Center said in an advisory.
-It's centered 270 miles (435 kilometers) southeast of Kingston, Jamaica.
+The system had maximum sustained winds of 40 mph (65 kph) early Sunday, the U.S. National Hurricane Center said in an advisory.
+It was centered 235 miles (380 kilometers) south-southeast of Kingston, Jamaica, and 555 miles (890 kilometers) east of Cabo Gracias a Dios on the Nicaragua/Honduras border.

 Forecasters expect Eta to become a hurricane by Monday.
 The system is forecast to be near the northeastern coasts of Nicaragua and Honduras by Monday night.
 A hurricane watch was issued for parts of both countries.
 Eta was moving west at about 15 mph (24 kph).